 The engine in the below picture's was painted black to the request of the customer

 WHAT WE DO WHEN REBUILDING ALL PORSCHE 911 AIR COOLED 2.0, 2.2, 2.4, 2.7, 3.0, 3.6 REBUILT ENGINES :-

-Our Porsche engine rebuilds include new piston rings, crankshaft main bearings, con rod big end bearings, new gaskets, seals, chains, tensioners and all guides we also fit new oil return tubes and all new studs/bolts.
+Our Porsche engine rebuilds include new piston rings, crankshaft main bearings, intermediate shaft bearings, connecting rod big end bearings, new gaskets, new seals, new chains, new tensioners and all new guides, we also fit new oil return tubes, both oil pressure pistons and springs plus all new studs/bolts.

 After this the main and big end bearing shells are replaced, the oil pump reconditioned.

 Cylinder Heads are stripped down and checked for wear, cracks and for trueness.

 Valve guides are then checked for wear and replaced as necessary.

 Refaced valves are re cut and the head is then leak tested.
 The Camshafts are checked for wear and replaced as necessary.

 Some may need new heat exchange plates this would be at an additional cost.